-0632 - INTRO TO BUSINESS Term Course Grades 9-12 0.5 Credit Prerequisite: None

-Are you interested in understanding how business impacts your daily life?
-Intro to Business introduces students to various business topics and provides an overview of the world of business from an entrepreneurial (business owner) viewpoint.
-This course is a project-based business course, develops student understanding and skills in such areas as economics, entrepreneurship, business management, marketing, human resource management, finance, and understanding the global economy.
+0632 - INTRO TO BUSINESS Term Course Grades 9-12 0.5 Credit Prerequisite: None y life?
+Intro to Business introduces ss topics and provides an ov -based business course, develops student understanding and skills in such areas as econ omics, entrepr eneurship, business management, 0, C , g the global economy.
 Through the use of projects, students acquire an understanding and appreciation of the business world.
 Current technology will be used to acquire information and to complete the projects.
-Throughout the course, students are presented problem-solving situations for which they must apply academic and critical-thinking skills.
-This course is designed to help students understand their triple role in society as citizens, consumers and employees.
+Throughout the course, students are presented problem-solving situations for which they must apply academic and critical- thinking skills.
+This course is designed to help students understand their triple role in society as citizens, consumers and employees